hashicorp/consul/middleware/rewrite/rewrite.md

 If from *and* to look like a DNS type (`A`, `MX`, etc.) the type of the message will be rewriten, i.e. to rewrite ANY queries to HINFO, use `rewrite ANY HINFO`.

-If it does not look like a type a name is assumed and the qname in the message is rewritten.
+If it does not look like a type a name is assumed and the qname in the message is rewritten, this needs to be a full match of the name `rewrite miek.nl example.org`.

 Advanced users may open a block and make a complex rewrite rule:
+TODO(miek): this has not yet been implemented.

+> Everything below this line has not been implemented, yet.

 ~~~
 rewrite [basename] {